mjsmyth/abiquo-wiki-examples/README.md

 Note that this file contains prohibited files, such as license files.

 #### wiki_update.json.txt
-This file contains a JSON dictionary of all files that already have pages, similar to the `wiki_all_files.json.txt` file.
+This file is deprecated.
+It contains a JSON dictionary of all files that already have pages, similar to the `wiki_all_files.json.txt` file.

 #### wiki_options_update.json.txt
 The file is in the format { "option" : { "Page name" : file name", where "option" is one of the status strings in the above list (modifier, alternative, etc.) and an example is `{ "invalid" : "DELETE_adm_dcs_X" : "DELETE_adm_dcs_X.txt"`